The Truth About Mortgage Refinancing Revealed By Pennsylvania Mortgage Expert

-Lemoyne, Pennsylvania based Mortgage Broker David Kennerly reveals mortgage refinancing secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+York, Pennsylvania based Mortgage Broker Mikk Sachar reveals mortgage refinancing secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give Pennsylvania residents all the facts about mortgage refinancing so they can make an educated decision when obtaining a mortgage.

-Lemoyne, PA -- (ReleaseWire) -- 05/11/2009 -- It seems like everyone in Pennsylvania is jumping on the mortgage refinancing bandwagon.
+York, PA -- (ReleaseWire) -- 12/12/2008 -- It seems like everyone in Pennsylvania is jumping on the mortgage refinancing bandwagon.
 Maybe you're thinking about it yourself?
 After all, with rates as low as they are, the promise of lowering your monthly payments, sometimes significantly, is a great attraction for many homeowners.

 But before you sign on the dotted line, there are a few things you should know about the way refinancing works so you don’t make a mistake that could wind up costing you big time.

-"With refinancing as popular as it is right now, Pennsylvania residents have to be even more careful about shopping for the best loan," says David Kennerly, a Lemoyne, Pennsylvania based mortgage consultant.
+"With refinancing as popular as it is right now, Pennsylvania residents have to be even more careful about shopping for the best loan," says Mikk Sachar, a York, Pennsylvania based mortgage consultant.
 "Even the most attractive offer can wind up being a disaster once you realize how much the loan is really costing you."

 * You should get a significantly lower rate for refinancing to make sense.
 Don't rush to refinance unless it's truly worth your while.
 If you're working with a mortgage broker rather than going it alone, you can be assured that they're bringing you the best offers out there.
 If you're going it alone, you'll have to do the legwork for yourself.